20 Animals That Eat Chickens

 Keeping your coop locked and secure is important to prevent skunks from attacking your flock.

-Skunks are known for their digging abilities, so ensuring that the coop is well-fortified and buried wire extends outward from the coop by two to three feet can help deter them.
+Skunks are known for their digging abilities, so ensuring that the coop is well-fortified and that buried wire extends outward from the coop by two to three feet can help deter them.

 By implementing these measures, chicken keepers can minimize the risk of skunk attacks and protect their chickens.